InnaKhachikyan/http_server/README.md

 Users: I implemented a small separate file for storing user-pass table.
 We have an array of struct, where we can add, delete, search and authenticate.
 The array is dynamic: if we reached the capacity, it resizes.

-Currently I am just including my userpass_map.c file in the server.c, but it gives error of multiple definition, so I will have to separate header + implementation of the userpass_map.
+Userpass is separated into headers and implementation: userpass_map.h is the "interface", what is exposed to the user, while userpass_map.c is the actual implementation of handling the map.